THE WATCH THAT

 Not anymore a ticking piece of history, the iconic A-11 watch is now re-created to resonate in modern times the values of shared sacrifice and patriotic bravery.

-Every watch comes with an engraving on the back of the case for authenticity.
-Although, it also leaves enough space for your own personal information or a personalized message.
+Every watches comes with an engraving on the back of the case.
+Although, you can make the watch inherently personal.
+In order to make it the perfect gift, for yourself or someone else, we leave enough space for your own engraved message.
 Don't forget to add one during checkout.

-Available in two colorways, the A-11 dials allows you to choose the best combination that fits your style.
-It comes in either matte black or matte ivory dials both with green and light brown lumes to ensure total visibility.
+Watch lume has been a consistent and appreciated performer in military applications since WWII.
+Available in two colorways, the A-11 dials comes in either matte black or matte ivory dials both with green and light brown lumes to ensure total visibility

-Sitting on a sturdy surgical grade steel caseback, the A-11 watch is covered with a beautiful Double Dome K1 glass with an anti-reflective coating for clear visibility and authenticity since it was the same glass used for the WWII watches.
+Sitting on a sturdy surgical grade steel caseback, the A-11 watch is covered with a beautiful double dome glass (round on both the inside and the outside of the watch) with an anti-reflective coating for clear visibility, your watch will look good whenever you check the time.
+No matter from which angle.
+It is also authentic since it was the same glass used for the WWII watches.

 Who would’ve thought that a tiny mechanical instrument had been a mighty hero who’d saved a thousand lives?